The Apartment

-The Apartment is a 1960 American romantic comedy-drama film directed and produced by Billy Wilder from a screenplay he co-wrote with I. A. L. Diamond.
-It stars Jack Lemmon, Shirley MacLaine, and Fred MacMurray, with Ray Walston and Edie Adams in supporting roles.

-The film follows an insurance clerk (Lemmon) who, in hopes of climbing the corporate ladder, allows his superiors to use his Upper West Side apartment to conduct their extramarital affairs.
-He becomes attracted to an elevator operator (MacLaine) in his office building, unaware that she is having an affair with the head of personnel (MacMurray).
+The Apartment is a 1960 American romantic comedy film directed and produced by Billy Wilder from a screenplay he co-wrote with I. A. L. Diamond.
+Jack Lemmon stars as an insurance clerk who, in hopes of climbing the corporate ladder, allows his superiors to use his Upper West Side apartment to conduct their extramarital affairs.
+He becomes attracted to an elevator operator (Shirley MacLaine) in his office building, unaware that she is having an affair with the head of personnel (Fred MacMurray).
+Ray Walston and Edie Adams feature in supporting roles.

 The Apartment was distributed by United Artists to widespread critical acclaim and was a commercial success, despite controversy owing to its subject matter.
 It became the 8th highest-grossing film of 1960.
 At the 33rd Academy Awards, the film was nominated for ten awards and won five, including Best Picture, Best Director, and Best Screenplay.
 Lemmon, MacLaine, and Jack Kruschen were nominated for Best Actor, Best Actress, and Best Supporting Actor respectively, and Lemmon and MacLaine won Golden Globe Awards for their performances.
 Promises, Promises, a 1968 Broadway musical by Burt Bacharach, Hal David, and Neil Simon, was based on the film.

 The Apartment has come to be regarded as one of the greatest films ever made, appearing in lists by the American Film Institute and Sight and Sound magazine.
-In 1994, it was one of 25 films selected for inclusion to the Library of Congress National Film Registry.
+In 1994, it was one of 25 films selected for preservation in the Library of Congress's National Film Registry.

 Plot

-C.C.
-"Bud" Baxter is a lonely minor office worker at a large insurance company in New York City.
+Calvin Clifford or "C.C.", "Buddy Boy", Baxter is a lonely office worker at Consolidated Insurance Company in New York City.
 To climb the corporate ladder, he allows four company managers to take turns borrowing his Upper West Side apartment for their extramarital affairs.
-Baxter meticulously juggles the "booking" schedule; overheard sounds of women and partying from his apartment and empty liquor bottles in his trash convince his neighbors that he is a playboy.
+Baxter meticulously juggles the "booking" schedule; the steady stream of women convinces his neighbors that he is a playboy.